X-Ryl669/JSON/README.md

 Only `memmove` is used in partialParsing for ensuring the previous key is present in the new stream to parse.

 ## Requirements
-Only `JSON.hpp` and `JSON.cpp` is required, the other 2 files are used for testing the code.
+Only `JSON.hpp` and `JSON.cpp` is required, the other files are used for testing the code.
 The code is using a MIT license.
-If you use it in your project, I would appreciate you post on the #1 issue so I can count the usage.